null

 • Door with a Vision Panel: Standard glass is a weak point, reducing the door’s Sound Transmission Class (STC) rating.
 But you can have glass if you want it!
 Just make sure to use thicker glass (1/4”+) or double paned glass for the window.

-Solving Air Gaps to Soundproof a Door
+Eliminate Air Gaps to Soundproof a Door

-Air gaps are the enemy and must be eliminated.
+Air gaps are the enemy of soundproofing and must be eliminated.
 Sorry, but I feel the need to say that again.
-NO AIR GAPS.
+NO AIR GAPS!
 If you have any gaps, you have what us soundproofing folks call a “sound leak”.
 A sound leak means that it doesn’t matter how awesome your wall or door construction is.
 You are capped out at how well you can block sound, because you have an air gap that's still allowing noise right on through.

 Sound Leak (% of Total Surface Area) Max Transmission Loss by the Barrier